 Eco-tourism or Eco-trekking is often defined as a form of tourism with a purpose.
 Whilst in general terms it means environmentally friendly’ tourism, there is not a universal definition for eco-tourism, and the specific definition as to what this actually means in practice can vary greatly from one country to another.
 Although it lacks one clear definition, the International Eco-tourism has classified it.

-Responsible travel to natural areas that conserves the environment and sustains the well was being of local people.
-In addition, the World Conservation visitation to relatively undisturbed natural areas has low negative visitor impact and provides for beneficially active socio-economic involvement of local populations.
+Responsible travel to natural areas that conserves the environment and sustains the well as being of local people.
+In addition, the World Conservation visitation to relatively undisturbed natural areas has low negative visitor impact and provides for the beneficially active socio-economic involvement of local populations.

 This means that those who implement and participate in Eco-tourism follow the following principle…